treeverse/lakeFS/design/accepted/gc_plus/gc-plus-milestone2-execution-plan.md

 2. [Integration tests](https://github.com/treeverse/lakeFS/issues/4830) to verify lakeFS is safe while GC is running

-By the end of this milestone, we will release a new beta version that includes all the additions.
+By the end of this milestone, we will release a lakeFS version that includes all the additions.

 **Due date: 15/01/2023**